Moving During The Winter

 Regardless of the time of year you decide to move, it’s always a good idea to visit your new home before move-in day and take note of any safety hazards.
 This is especially important in winter months when slippery conditions can be your worst enemy.
 Make sure all walkways are free of ice and snow; salt or use sand to secure pathways.
 Also, check to make sure you have enough parking that is not on a plow route.
 You don’t want your movers having to trudge through muddied snowbanks while loading and unloading your belongings.

 Speaking of hands, make sure you have warm gloves and some extra ones for layering when the snow picks up.
-Even if you hire a full service moving company like Brothers Moving & Storage to move your belongings, you will want to make sure you have your winter necessities accessible.
+Even if you hire local movers like Brothers Moving & Storage to move your belongings, you will want to make sure you have your winter necessities accessible.
 If there’s a chance of sleet or snow on your moving day, make sure to pack changes of clothes in your overnight bag.

 The mix of snow, ice and mud combined with supplies to combat the elements, rock salt and sand, can wreak havoc on your floors.
 Place floor mats at entrances to all outside doors and plastic tarps over wood floors; for carpeted areas, use cardboard sheets secured with small tacks.
 Keep in mind, most professional moving companies will come prepared because they understand how important it is to help protect highly trafficked areas in your home.
 These along with many winter time moving tips are just suggestions, always ask your moving company their policy on protecting your floors.